 - 1. Lift inlet valve cover on the wall. - 2.
 Insert the hose cuff with a twist and push.
 The vacuum cleaner will start automatically. - 3.
-To remove, turn hose in either direction while pulling hose towards you.
+To remove, turn hose in either direction while pulling hose toward you.

 To change the dust bag you will need to open the door on the vacuum cleaner by pushing the latch upward and remove the door completely.
 Remove the full bag and discard.
 Next, locate the pipe inside the vacuum chamber.
 Holding the new bag's cardboard collar at approximately a 45-degree angle, insert the cardboard part of the bag against the upper back of the vacuum cleaner chamber behind the pipe.
 Lift the front of the collar over the pipe as far as possible.
-When closing the door, tuck in the left and right corners of the bag so the door is properly sealed and the latch clicks into place.